A Complete Guide To Wedding Rings: Traditions & More

 This tradition stems from Roman times, during which many believed that there was a vein running directly between this finger and the heart.
 Despite the fact that this has since been proven untrue, many people still enjoy the romanticism of the idea and continue to wear the wedding ring on this finger.

-As we’ve said, the wedding ring is most commonly worn on the third finger from the thumb on the left hand.
+As we’ve said, wedding ring traditions state that they’re most commonly worn on the third finger from the thumb on the left hand.
 But how do you wear it alongside your engagement ring?
 Should you stack it with your engagement ring?
 And what about if you have an eternity ring as well?

 Although it really comes down to personal style and preference, the most traditional method of wearing your wedding ring goes as follows: